 All finds were treated in accordance with the guidelines set out in Watkinson and Neal's (2001) and ClfA's (2014a; 2014b) standards and guidelines in collecting, packaging and documenting of archaeological materials.
 The finds assemblage and environmental samples were handed over to WA in April 2019 for curation and assessment of potential.
 All processing of artefact and ecofacts were undertaken away from site.
+At the time of writing the finds assemblage was under the curatorship of WA.

-4.1 Finds Assessment - Stone
+4.1 Finds Assessment

-During the excavation one stone small finds (SF001), weighing 103g, was recovered.
-The finds assessment was compiled by Sue Thompson and the full Finds Assessment Report is included as Appendix IV.
+During the excavation of Hotspot 16 a total of eight small find numbers (SF) were assigned to 14 artefacts with a combined weight of 874g.
+The finds assessment was compiled by Sue Thompson, with contributions from Miguel Gonzalez.
+The full Finds Assessment Report is included as Appendix IV.